-Such technologies provide the convenience to connect to the internet anywhere.
+There’s no doubt that the world is moving towards wireless technologies.
+Such technologies provide the convenience of connecting to the internet from anywhere.

-Thus WiFi is the first choice for anyone who intends to connect to the internet and go online.
+Thus, WiFi is the first choice for anyone who intends to connect to the internet and get online.

-The development of more and more IoT apps means that we shall have a large number of smart devices in our homes and offices very soon that connect to the internet and work wirelessly.
+The development of more and more IoT apps means that we’ll be seeing a large number of smart devices in our homes and offices very soon – devices that connect to the internet and work wirelessly.

-You can also use ethernet from WiFi.
-For this, you must know how to convert WiFi signal to an ethernet connection.
+You can also use Ethernet from WiFi.
+For this, you must know how to convert a WiFi signal to an Ethernet connection.

 Some of the main points covered in this article are:

 WiFi is a wireless technology that connects devices to the internet without any physical wired connection.
 Introduced in 1999, it is the most popular type of connection used today.

 Introduced in 1973, Ethernet is a way of connecting devices in a LAN.
 Consisting of an Ethernet cable, hub, crossover cable and router, it enables devices to transmit data over a network.